Angela's Ashes: Background

-After traveling to America (where the book ends), Frank ended up working at the Biltmore Hotel in New York City, where he remained until 1951.
-Frank was drafted during the Korean War to be stationed in Bavaria, Germany.
-After being discharged, Frank returned to New York and dabbled with several different jobs until he was accepted into NYU.
+After traveling to America (where the book ends), McCourt worked at the Biltmore Hotel in New York City, where he remained until 1951.
+He was drafted during the Korean War to be stationed in Bavaria, Germany.
+After being discharged, he returned to New York and dabbled with several different jobs until he was accepted into New York University.
 After graduating in 1957 with a bachelor's degree in English, McCourt turned to teaching in New York schools.
 He then obtained his master's degree and traveled to Dublin in pursuit of his PhD, which he never completed.

 Awards

 Angela's Ashes won several awards, including the 1997 Pulitzer Prize for Biography or Autobiography, the 1996 National Book Critics Circle Award (Biography), and the 1997 Boeke Prize.

 Frank McCourt was elected Irish American of the Year in 1998.

 Disputed memories

 McCourt was accused of exaggerating his family's impoverished upbringing by many Limerick natives, including Richard Harris.
 McCourt's mother denied the accuracy of his stories shortly before her death in 1981, walking out of a stage performance by her two elder sons; Malachy's recollection is that she said it was "all a pack of lies."

-Local writer and filmmaker Gerry Hannan has compiled a list of 204 inaccuracies in Angela's Ashes, most notably that McCourt claims that Willie Harrold charged people to watch his sisters undressing, but Harrold had no sisters; that McCourt's claim to have had a sexual relationship with Teresa Carmody tarnishes the name of a girl who died young; that McCourt never worked as a telegraph boy; and that the McCourts never lived with Laman (Gerry) Griffin.
-McCourt is accused of hating the "pillars" of Limerick city, especially the Society of Saint Vincent de Paul, the Catholic Church and Munster Rugby.
-Hannan confronted McCourt on The Late Late Show in 1999.
-McCourt was a member of the Boy Scouts, a middle-class pursuit the poor could not afford, and family photographs show the children and Angela as well-fed.
+Local writer and filmmaker Gerry Hannan has compiled a list of 204 inaccuracies in Angela's Ashes; Hannan confronted McCourt on The Late Late Show in 1999.
+Hannan claimed that as McCourt was a member of the Boy Scouts, a middle-class pursuit the poor could not afford, and family photographs show the children and Angela as well-fed.

 American journalist John Meyer visited Limerick and took the tour of the city sparked by publication of the book.
 He realized how much the city had changed since McCourt's childhood years, including destruction of the slum area where his family lived when Frank was in school.

 McCourt described the book as "a memoir, not an exact history", and admitted to fabricating the story about Willie Harrold's sisters.
 Similarly, Alan Parker, who directed the film version, said that Angela's Ashes "was a work of art which met Gore Vidal's definition of autobiography, being an 'impression' of a life, rather than a memoir."